EdwardC94/edwardc94.github.io-beta/README.md

 ###What are you going to find here?###

-This is a space I'm using to describe myself, express some ideas, but mainly, I'm using this space to learn how to create responsive websites using the latest in technology.
+This is a space I'm using to describe myself, express some ideas, but mainly; I'm using this space to learn how to create responsive websites using the latest in technology.

 ###"What do you mean by 'the latest in technology'?" you ask###